colorado micro weddings Simple: Garden of the Gods Elopement Guide for 2026

 How to Get Married at Garden of the Gods

-Select one of the Garden of the Gods approved wedding and elopement sites.
+Select one of the six Garden of the Gods approved wedding and elopement sites.
 Each site has its own guest limit, time restrictions, and accessibility rules.
-Generally, I suggest using High Point Overlook, click here for my Garden of the Gods location guide.Pick a Ceremony Date & Time
+Generally, I suggest using High Point Overlook, click here for my full guide to Garden of the Gods Wedding Sites & Rules.

 Whatever works for you! mid-June through mid-October is the most popular wedding season, with Tuesday and Wednesday being the least busy days in the park.
 When possible, sunrise is best to avoid crowds, but sunset is also great lighting for photos if you don’t mind having people around.
-Sunset calculator.
+Click here to learn more about the best time to get married in Colorado.

 This is optional technically, but many couples like to have a wedding officiant and/or photographer for their day.
 Click here for our All-Inclusive Garden of the Gods elopement package info.

 Colorado makes getting a marriage license simple!
 You and your fiance simply need to go into a Colorado County Clerk during business hours to pick up the license.
+El Paso County (Colorado Springs) has two different County Clerk options, one of which is the only County Clerk in Colorado open on Saturday.
 Here’s my full Colorado Marriage License Guide.

 On the day of the wedding, you and your guests will meet your wedding vendors at your ceremony site in the park.
-You’ll have the ceremony, sign the license, take photos, and then (generally) head to a local restaurant to celebrate!
+You’ll have the ceremony, sign the license, take photos, and then most groups simply head to a local restaurant to celebrate!

 Best Month, Day & Time